xGoody/AMD-Smart-Performance-Utility/README.md

 # AMD Smart Performance Utility
 A utility to tune power levels of your zen processor.
 Navigate with down and up arrows; Hit enter to select things.
+Note all releases right now is a demo.

 Program Use:
 This program is for tuning your zen processor.